Taxi dancer

-A taxi dancer is a paid dance partner in a partner dance.
-Taxi dancers are hired to dance with their customers on a dance-by-dance basis.
+A taxi dancer is a paid dance partner in a ballroom dance.
+Taxi dancers work (sometimes for money but not always) on a dance-by-dance basis.
 When taxi dancing first appeared in taxi-dance halls during the early 20th century in the United States, male patrons typically bought dance tickets for a small sum each.
 When a patron presented a ticket to a chosen taxi dancer, she danced with him for the length of a song.
-She earned a commission on every dance ticket earned.
+She earned a commission on every dance ticket she received.
 Though taxi dancing has for the most part disappeared in the United States, it is still practiced in some other countries.

 Etymology

 The term "taxi dancer" comes from the fact that, as with a taxi-cab driver, the dancer's pay is proportional to the time they spend dancing with the customer.
 Patrons in a taxi-dance hall typically purchased dance tickets for ten cents each, which gave rise to the term "dime-a-dance girl".
 Other names for a taxi dancer are "dance hostess" and "taxi" (in Argentina).
-In the 1920s and 30s, the term "nickel hopper" gained popularity in the United States because out of each dime-a-dance, the taxi dancer typically earned five cents.
+In the 1920s and 1930s, the term "nickel hopper" gained popularity in the United States because out of each dime-a-dance, the taxi dancer typically earned five cents.